MindMatrix/opentracing-tutorial/csharp/src/lesson03/README.md

 Since the only change we made in the `Hello.cs` app was to replace two operations with HTTP calls, the tracing story remains the same - we get a trace with three spans, all from `hello-world` service.
-But now we have two more microservices participating in the transaction and we want to see them in the trace as well.
+But now we have a microservice participating in the transaction and we want to see it in the trace as well.
 In order to continue the trace over the process boundaries and HTTP calls, we need a way to propagate the span context over the wire.
 The OpenTracing API provides two functions in the Tracer interface to do that, `Inject(spanContext, format, carrier)` and `Extract(format, carrier)`.